No products in the cart.

 Another favorite of ours is the dumb cane you find in several varieties.
 Yet, the one with green and white speckles on the leaves is gorgeous.
 It grows with an upright shape to fill a space.

-The interesting name is because it numbs the throat when ingested, so do not eat it.
+The interesting name is that it numbs the throat when ingested, so do not eat it.
 So how much light does the dumb cane need?
 The good news is it is sensitive to too much direct sunlight.
 Hence, it prefers partial shade or low light conditions.

 All you need to do is keep it moist but not soggy for feeding and use a water-soluble fertilizer about twice a month.